 The UMT has a range of applications.
 If your only use is the playing of audio discs, then no video connection is required.
 The system setup is optimum for you and all you have to do is make the proper audio connections.
 If your interests is in playing music from a Hard Disc, USB stick or from a computer network, then a video display is needed for navigation.
-A small computer monitor with no audio and an HDMI input would be ideal.
+A small computer monitor with no audio and an HDMI or analog component video input would be ideal.
 If you plan to watch DVDs or Blu-Ray discs then the UMT will need to be connected to your video display or projector.
+For the best results, an HDMI or DVI connection should be used although quite good results are possible with analog component video.